Towering above Juneau and surrounded by stunning alpine views, Mount Roberts offers one of the most breathtaking vantage points in Southeast Alaska.

 Visiting the Mount Roberts Tramway

-Inside the bottom lobby of the Mount Roberts Tramway you’ll find a bathroom and also a café in case you need a little bit of a jolt before heading up on the tram way.
+Inside the lower lobby of the Mount Roberts Tramway, you’ll find restrooms and a café in case you need a little boost before heading up on the tramway.

 That may or may not be a good idea for some people.